Barnet Logo

 Introduction

-The British Library is custodian of national collections of international importance some of which have been in its care for over 250 years.
-During this period it has developed, along with the library and archive community, policies and practices designed to protect those collections.
-The curators' job is to understand the issues and work with the conservator, who will have specialist knowledge and practical experience.
-In 1989 the British Library published the book The Care and Preservation of Philatelic Materials, written by the late T.J.
-Collings, a leading paper conservation expert, and R.F.
-Schoolley-West, FRPSL former Head of the Philatelic Collections.
+The British Library is custodian of national collections of international importance some of which have been in its care for over 270 years.
+These collections include manuscripts, printed books, archives, sound recordings (in various formats), newspapers, maps, music, etc, in almost all languages, estimated to be more than 150 million items in total; not to mention philatelic material, in all forms, being more than eight million items.
+During the period, since its formation in 1753, the Library has developed, along with the library, museum, and archive community, policies and practises designed to protect such collections.
+The curators' job is to understand the issues (including ethical questions of philatelic importance) and work with the conservator, who will have specialist knowledge and practical experience.
+In 1989 the British Library published the printed book The Care and Preservation of Philatelic Materials, written by the late T J Collings, a leading paper conservation expert, and the late R F Schoolley-West, FRPSL former Curator of the Philatelic Collections.
 This title appeared in two editions, one in collaboration with the American Philatelic Society.
+To break down the subject into manageable portions I have divided it into seven sections which are: Environment, Light, Paper, Gum, Plastics, Physical Issues and Treatments.

 Environment